 His very extensive rod review was of the 7:3 360.
 I saw the 360 in both the 6:4 and 7:3 ratings at the Osaka Fishing Show and I much preferred the 6:4 - so much so that my initial order was entirely of 6:4 rods.
 Partially as a result of Tom's review I quickly added the 7:3 rods as well.

 The 320 6:4 is a 12 penny rod, which is right on the tenkara rod / seiryu rod border (for comparison, the Oni Type I rod is a 13).
-The 360 is a 14 penny rod - right in between the Oni Type I at 13 and the Daiwa Enshou LL36SF at 15.
-The 400 is a 15.5, just a penny softer than the Daiwa LL41SF.
-At those ratings, I would fish a size 3 line with all of them.
+The 360 6:4 is a 14 penny rod.
+I would fish a size 3 line with any of the Zerosum 6:4 rods .

 The 7:3 rods have substantially more backbone.
-They're still not what I would call big fish rods, but they will give you more control over fish than the 6:4 rods will.
-The 7:3 Zerosum 320 is a 16 penny rod (the same as the 5:5 Daiwa NEO LL32SC - which illustrates what I've always said, the ratio tells you where the rod bends, not how stiff it is).
+They're still not what I would call big fish rods, but they will give you a bit mor control over fish than the 6:4 rods will.
 I'd fish either a size 3 or 3.5 line with the 7:3 rods.

 Despite being light rods, they are quite capable of subduing good sized fish.
 On one of my trips to Maine for some smallmouth bass fishing, where I did most of my fishing fishing with big, beefy keiryu rods, my best fish of the trip was caught with a Nissin Zerosum tenkara rod.